arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 * `>=`: greater than or equal to.

-Let's look at a simple example of some code that ultilizes conditionals.
+Let's look at a simple example of some code that utilizes conditionals.

 @sage
 <div class="python">